chanalicia/shadows/README.md

 An exploration of character creation, world creation, level/coin/end game mechanics, and physics in Processing.

 Made for ID3510 - Interactive Products.

+---

+You'll need to install Processing to run the .pde file.
+Enjoy!